Emmeline97/GoPro-Mount-for-Insect-Behavior/README.md

-+ Build: Contains all the design files that are needed for the hardware.
++ Build: Contains all the design files that are needed for the hardware (e.g. step and dxf files)
 + Docs: Contains the documentation of the project: background information, sources, warnings, and build instructions.
 + Results: For measurement or functional devices, it is good to report some results as a benchmark for others who try to replicate the project.
 + Software: For hardware projects that have an operating software or firmware, it is a good versioning practice to separate the software code from build instructions.